bqi343/cp-notebook/Resources/Questions.md

 > I have just started on codeforces and competetive programming.
 Can you suggest something?

 I hope this link helps you.
-(If not, please let me know!)
+If not, please let me know!

-> bro could u please tell me only one more thing where u learned matheatics ?

-> After how much time thinking on a problem should I look at the editorial?

-> How to practice problems when I don't understand tutorial.
-It really bothers me.
-Do you have any suggestions?

-See "Competition Math."

-> which problems should I solve

-See "Contests."

-> Can you provide me some coding books where I can inprove my skills.

-See "Resources."

 > does this contains all the things or full training materials

 I tried to add everything I could think of.

-> I looked at your guide, but some resources were quite difficult.

-Look at the resources again; I think that CPH and USACO Bronze are definitely okay for beginners.

 > Where did you learn programming :D ?